Ciao, welcome back to my blog!

 Going out outfits:

-Lovely Matthew Williams silk dress (I have always admired his style and his beautiful prints) paired with hot pink snake pattern medium high heels and teal oversized clutch bag.
+Lovely Matthew Williams silk dress (I have always admired his style and his beautiful prints) paired with hot pink snake pattern medium-high heels and a teal oversized clutch bag.

-Nude Patrizia Pepe silk dress, Furla tiny bag and suede sandals.
+Nude Patrizia Pepe silk dress, Furla mini bag and suede sandals.
 I was really into ruffles at the time!

 This dress is still one of my favourites: it reminds me a bit of Carrie Bradshaw's style from Sex and the city and I think it is still fashionable.